ssyiuo1337/Project-Cube/README.md

 10. **Player Animation Library** – Provides animations for player actions, enhancing visual immersion.
 11. **Puffish Attributes** – Enhances player attributes and stats for a more dynamic gameplay experience.
 12. **Puffish Skills** – Introduces a skill system to enhance your character's abilities and progression.
-13. **Simple Seasons** – Adds seasonal changes to the game, making the environment more immersive and dynamic.
-14. **Spell Engine** – Adds a robust magic system, including spells and wands, to the game.
+13. **Spell Engine** – Adds a robust magic system, including spells and wands, to the game.
-15. **Spell Power** – Enhances the Spell Engine mod by adding more spell options and mechanics.
+14. **Spell Power** – Enhances the Spell Engine mod by adding more spell options and mechanics.
-16. **Takes a Pillage** – Introduces new pillager-related mechanics, structures, and items to the game.
+15. **Takes a Pillage** – Introduces new pillager-related mechanics, structures, and items to the game.
-17. **Yet Another Config Library** – Provides an easy-to-use configuration library for mod developers.

 > **Note:** Be sure to always check for updates and compatibility with the latest build versions!
 > The release build also contains **Sodium** and **Iris Shaders** you can remove them if you don't need them.